bauermaximilian/LG-360-VR-for-PC/LGVR4VLC/Readme.md

 After restarting VLC, the video output should be in a side-by-side-view suitable for the LG 360 VR.
 Change the aspect ratio to 16:9 (if needed), move the VLC window to the screen of the VR glasses, hit "F" for fullscreen and enjoy the movie!

+Alternatively, this could also be used to display your desktop (and applications like a web browser) on the VR glasses with the source "screen://" and the additional options ":screen-fps=25.000000 :live-caching=0 :screen-left=1920" (where the "screen-left" option needs to be adapted to your specific screen width and alignment).

 ## Known issues

 This script was created in one evening without prior knowledge about how to create HLSL scripts for VLC - so consider it experimental.
 One issue I experienced that sometimes, when switching to another video, the image freezes and doesn't change anymore.
 For now, this can be solved by just restarting the VLC player.